mfmadarang/restaurant-pos/README.md

 5. **Run the Application**
    Navigate to the `src/Main/POSDriver.java` file and click **Run**.

-For a more in-depth step-by-step guide, access our [user manual](https://github.com/mfmadarang/restaurant-pos/blob/6b879e58e0bc56483ba1aa6aa2f8a095cc218b8e/docs/Hell-Week-Coffee-User-Manual.pdf)
+For a more in-depth step-by-step guide, refer to the [user manual](https://github.com/mfmadarang/restaurant-pos/blob/6b879e58e0bc56483ba1aa6aa2f8a095cc218b8e/docs/Hell-Week-Coffee-User-Manual.pdf)

 ---